Last Updated on November 7, 2020 by Bryony Clapperton

-The local Cuban and tourist relationship is a little unbalanced to say the least.
+For all Cuba’s culture and wonder, it has its struggles.
+The local Cuban and tourist relationship is a little unbalanced at times to say the least.

-The harsh truth of the matter is that in Cuba, if you’re a tourist, you’re faced with the constant battle against street hustlers and some scammers.
+The harsh truth of the matter is that in Cuba, if you’re a tourist, you’re faced with the constant battle against street hustlers and the friendly natured scammers.

 Here’s a how to guide on staying clear of scams in Cuba and avoiding the daily hustle of travel in Cuba.